apereo/apereo.github.io/_posts/cas/2016-10-19-mfacas5-extcfg.md

 # Register MFA Triggers

 Your trigger then needs to be registered.
-We do this via CAS's native auto-configuration strategy, which scans the application context for relevant annotations inside `org.apereo.cas` sub-packages.
+We do this via CAS' native auto-configuration strategy, which scans the application context for relevant annotations inside `org.apereo.cas` sub-packages.
 If you change package names, you **MUST** account for the custom context scan too.

 ```java